Money-Saving Activities During COVID-19: Cooking From Home

 Ages 13 & Up: Young Chefs

-Teens can learn to do pretty much anything they want in the kitchen, but is it essential to make sure they first know proper food handling and other safety techniques.
+Teens can learn to do pretty much anything they want in the kitchen, but it is essential to make sure they first know proper food handling and other safety techniques.
 They should know which pots and pans can go in the oven, how to handle raw meat, and how to use sharp knives safely.
 They can make recipes on the stovetop, bake cookies with friends, make waffles, press garlic, or learn to use various kitchen appliances like blenders and food processors.
-Teens should also be taught how to clean the kitchen, and they can even be put in charge of dinner one night a week.
+Teens should also be taught how to clean the kitchen and be put in charge of dinner one night a week.

 Money-Saving Resources for Cooking and Food Buying